ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/kafka/index.md

 ### Limitations
 - Deletes are not supported.
 - Batch size is inherited from the Kafka Consumer properties.
 - When using KeeperMap for exactly-once and the offset is changed or rewound, you need to delete the content from KeeperMap for that specific topic.
+(See troubleshooting guide below for more details)

 ### Troubleshooting